 SIPOC maps are very simple to make, and that’s their strength!
 Draw the high-level view of your process, alongside the received inputs and produced outputs, also listing both the customers of these outputs and suppliers of the inputs.

 Although the SIPOC form is used most commonly, a good place to start the analysis is, in fact, on the customer end.
 For that reason, you will sometimes hear of a COPIS diagram relating to the same idea.

 Step 1: Customers

 Find out who the customer is and what are they looking for.
-Keep in mind, that a customer can be anyone who the process was designed to deliver output for, so there can be internal and external customers.
+Keep in mind, that a customer can be anyone for who the process was designed to deliver output, so there can be internal and external customers.
 As part of this step, you should also try to define the level to which the customer can impact your process.

 Beginning with the customer aligns with the Lean methods focus, where we think of value in terms of what the customer is willing to pay for.
 The Lean Six Sigma concept of the voice of the customer is important here, expressing the client’s needs.
 Correctly identifying them will help you ensure that you’re geared for the customer’s specific and validated requirements.